 Credit Counseling and Debtor Education

-Pursuant to the changes in the bankruptcy laws in 2005 (BACPA) it is now required that every debtor who files bankruptcy must complete a pre and post filing credit counseling course.
-This is a one time course prior to filing and one time course after the date of filing.
-This course can be done either in person, by phone, or by internet.
+Pursuant to the changes in the bankruptcy laws in 2005 (BACPA) it is now required that every debtor who files bankruptcy must complete a pre and post-filing credit counseling course.
+This is a one time course prior to filing and one-time course after the date of filing.
+This course can be done either in person, by phone, or by the internet.
 We will recommend credit counseling agencies at the time of our initial meeting.
 Most debtors have found that this process is not extremely cumbersome and is often helpful in educating the debtor about the bankruptcy process.

 Other Bankruptcy Considerations